lweaver21/jsVang/README.md

     * Each web component is located in it's own subdirectory of the *component* folder
     * Each folder will contain an HTML, CSS, and JS file that defines your component

-2. Add the component files The file/dir sturcture of each component goes:
+2. Add the component files.
+The file/dir sturcture of each component goes:
     * *`/component/[name]/[name].component.html`*
     * *`/component/[name]/[name].component.css`*
     * *`/component/[name]/[name].component.js`*